Web Application Penetration Testing

 Web Applications often store PII and provide sensitive functionality.
-Due to this, Web Application Penetration Testing have become popular targets for malicious threat actors.
-Successful compromise of a web application may lead to loss of sensitive data, loss of reputation and access to the underlying server.
-It is crucial that web applications are thoroughly tested to ensure that they do not pose a security risk.
+Due to this, Web Application Penetration Testing have become a popular target for malicious threat actors.
+Successful compromise of a web application may lead to losing sensitive data, reputation, and access to the underlying server.
+Web applications must be thoroughly tested to ensure that they do not pose a security risk.

-At Pentest People, we are regularly asked about what level of penetration testing is needed for a web application, and the answer is completely dependent on the web application, what data is held within it and client requirements.
-The purpose of this article is to discuss the differences between a manual penetration test and a vulnerability scan
+At Pentest People, we are regularly asked about what level of penetration testing is needed for a web application, and the answer is entirely dependent on the web application, what data is held within it and client requirements.
+The purpose of this article is to discuss the differences between a manual penetration test and a vulnerability scan.

 A Penetration Test is a simulated attack, carried out manually by a trained security consultant.
 The consultant will follow a methodology to look for known vulnerabilities and common attack vectors.
 Vulnerabilities are verified, a proof of concept is created and mitigation advice is issued within the context of a report.